aleshaleksey/fansys23/02-base-rules.md

 - 50+: Actually impossible.
 With maxed out stats, rolling 24 should not hit above 50.
 (God)

 ___
+#### Advantage and Disadvantage

+Sometimes circumstances are very favourable or particularly unfavourable.

+- **Advantage**: When they are very favourable you roll 3d12 and use the two highest results ("three d12 drop lowest" or simple 3d12dl).
+- **Disadvantage**: Sometimes circumstances are particularly unfavourable.
+Then you roll 3d12, and use the two lowest results ("three d12 drop highest" or 3d12dh).
+- Advantage and disadvantage, no matter from how many sources, always cancel each other out.

+___
 #### Modifiers vs Advantage/Disadvantage

 A mix of game balance and simulationism guide our understanding of what they represent and how they should be applied.